Portrait of a pair of Cocker Spaniels painted in oil on masonite

 Description

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-This is a nod to history, creating, and designing classic and timeless furniture.
+There is currently a growing number of enthusiasts for high-quality vintage items that have a specific character and soul.
+This is a nod to history, creating and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture dates back to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-All antique products in the Rococo and Louis XV styles are particularly interesting and worth noting.
-Next is Baroque, a term derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate brilliance and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
+Next is Baroque, a name derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Unique materials were selectively used to further emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and bas-reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+This demonstrates admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+And this is ultimately crucial for the buyer, as many forgeries circulate on the market.
 Luxury Products provides a certificate confirming the product’s compliance with the actual description and photographs.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details